-The percentage depends on the listing.
 The higher the cost of the listing, the lower the percentage on average.

 Like Airbnb, the higher the rental price, the lower the percentage on average.

-VRBO also charges the required VAT.
-Hosts may also charge additional fees for cleaning, pets, and other services and amenities.
+And hosts can charge additional fees for cleaning, pets, and other services and amenities.

-Each policy has multiple rules and requirements which you can see here.
+Each policy has multiple rules and requirements.

 You’ve just taken in a lot of information about each service.

 Defining the pros and cons of each is up to each guest and each host.